Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/lifecycle/lifecycle-api-reference.md

 {% tab title="Cordova" %}
 #### Cordova

-When using Cordova, the `lifecyclePause` method call must be done in native code which is shown under the Android and iOS tabs.
+When using Cordova, the `lifecyclePause` method call must be made in native code which is shown under the Android and iOS tabs.
 {% endtab %}

 {% tab title="Unity" %}
 #### C\#

-When using Unity, the `LifecyclePause` method call must be done from the `OnApplicationPause` method.
+When using Unity, the `LifecyclePause` method call must be made from the `OnApplicationPause` method.

 ```csharp
 private void OnApplicationPause(bool pauseStatus)